SteelCompendium/data-rules-md-dse/Abilities/Null/1st-Level Features/Inertial Shield.md

   scc:
     - mcdm.heroes.v1:feature.ability.null.1st-level-feature:inertial-shield
   scdc:
-    - 1.1.1:13.2.6.1:01
+    - 1.1.1:11.2.6.1:01
   source: mcdm.heroes.v1
   target: Self
   type: feature/ability/null/1st-level-feature
 effects:
-  - effect: You take half the damage.
+  - name: Effect
-    name: Effect
+    effect: You take half the damage.
-  - effect: The potency of one effect associated with the damage is reduced by 1 for you.
+  - cost: Spend 1 Discipline
-    cost: Spend 1 Discipline
+    effect: The potency of one effect associated with the damage is reduced by 1 for you.
 ```